Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 The full Francés route takes about a month to complete though, so I see why the Camino Portugués has become such a popular option as most people hike it over about two weeks.

-Personally, I’m hoping to hike the Camino Portugués or Camino del Norte next.
+Personally, I'm hoping to hike the Camino Primitivo or Camino del Norte next.

 Which Camino route was the least popular?

 Of the most popular routes, Vía de la Plata had the fewest number of pilgrims.
 However, there are a number of other lesser-known Camino de Santiago routes with even fewer pilgrims.
-Of all the Camino routes, the San Rosendo route was the least popular with only 6 pilgrims completing it in 2024.
+Of all the Camino routes, the Camino Real del Sur in Tenerife was the least popular with only 4 pilgrims completing it in 2025.

 When I did my Camino, I met someone who was hiking the Vía de la Plata, and it sounded quite challenging.
 He told me that accommodations along the route were sparse at times, meaning he had to walk really long or really short days.
 Plus, southern Spain is notoriously hot, so I can't imagine hiking through there, especially in summer.